Chisom83/Pizza-Pro-Analysis/README.md

        - Autumn: Lowest

    - By Time of Day:
-       - I displayed this as a measure and this is the breakdown
+       - I displayed this as a slicer and this is the breakdown

 | Time Period | Revenue($)  | Orders  | Quantity
 |-------------|-------------|---------|----------